Solar Power (album): Writing and production

 Lorde recorded cicadas on her phone to incorporate nature in the album's production.

 During a Beats 1 interview with New Zealand radio DJ Zane Lowe in November 2017, Lorde expressed her desire to improve her production and engineering skills within the following two years, and write and produce an entire record by herself within the next five years.
 However, after a tumultuous tour schedule and writing an "intense album", Lorde said she "needed to just go and slow down at home".
 By early 2019, the singer transitioned into domestic life, where she took an interest in cooking, gardening, swimming and walking.
 Lorde also began to reconnect with her family and friends in New Zealand, who she missed after experiencing homesickness while on tour.
-This provided the singer with inspiration for the lyrical content of the album, where she opted to write about the ordinary aspects of her life.
+This provided her with inspiration for the lyrical content of the album, where she opted to write about the ordinary aspects of her life.

 Solar Power was described by Lorde as a "celebration of the natural world."
 She compared her experience spending time outdoors and in the sun as seeing God, though not a Christian God, but "something higher".
 Furthermore, in an interview with Sean Evans for Hot Ones, the singer called Solar Power a sun worship album.
 While writing the album, Lorde visualized a utopia which she dubbed the "Island".
 This allowed her to take a different songwriting and intellectual perspective which culminated in her searching for "broader and clearer" viewpoints than her own.
-She named American singer Joni Mitchell as an influence in writing from this approach.
+She named Canadian singer Joni Mitchell as an influence in writing from this approach.
 In doing so, Lorde began to observe the changing of the seasons, and compared this to the cycle of life and death.
 Initially conceived as an acid record, the singer decided to use cannabis to write material after a negative experience with the drug.